jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 - Protocol = HTTP
 - Port = 80
 - VPC = select the VPC that matches your Load Balancer from the previous step.
 This is most likely NOT your default VPC.
-- Advanced health check settings: Healthy threshold = 2 Unhealthy threshold = 2 Timeout = 5 Interval = 6.
+Advanced health check settings:
+- Healthy threshold = 2
+- Unhealthy threshold = 2
+- Timeout = 5
+- Interval = 6
 4. Select Create.

 ### 2.5 Configure the Application Load Balancer: Listener
 The listener checks for incoming connection requests to your ALB.

-Add a Listener to the ALB
+**Add a Listener to the ALB**

 1. Navigate to the Load Balancer section of the EC2 Console.
 2. You should see a Load Balancer already exists named demo.